olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 can potentially accelerate testing and hopefully see this feature available before 2020 — the expected release date of Ruby 3.0.

+PS: All illustrations in this post are taken directly from Koichi Sasada's slides for his [A proposal of new concurrency model for Ruby 3][proposal] talk.

 ---
 **Didn't hate the way I explained all this stuff?
 You might enjoy [Ruby Facets][rf], a short &amp; sweet Ruby news podcast I host every week.**